...

 Cons

-• Affected by weather and obstacles
+• Affected by the weather and obstacles

 • Requires a direct line-of-sight to the provider’s tower

-Rise Broadband and Internet Air are the key names in the United States when it comes to offering fixed wireless Internet.
+Rise Broadband and Internet Air are the key names in the United States when it comes to offering Fixed Wireless Internet.

 8. Mobile Hotspot Internet